 Engineers, product managers and OEM buyers quickly realize that they can get the best unit prices along with the service and technical attention they want from DSM.
 Contact us to find your precision motion solution.

 DSM custom designs high-cycle fatigue (HCF) test actuators for unique fatigue test applications.
-Fatigue testers create repetitive stress events within sample material and structural specimens for millions to billions of cyclic events.
+Fatigue tests create repetitive stress events within sample material and structural specimens for millions to billions of cyclic events.
 Exposure to repeating stress events is critical for determining the potential life of a part or the number of cycles required to fracture a specific material or structural specimen in a given scenario.
 High-cycle fatigue stress event magnitudes are typically much lower than a material’s yield strength.
-Since the repetitive events may last tens of millions to billions of cycles, using piezoelectric actuators that can operate at frequency in the hundreds to thousands of hertz range may significantly reduce test duration.
+Since the repetitive events may last tens of millions to billions of cycles, using piezoelectric actuators that can operate at frequency in the hundreds to thousands of hertz range may significantly reduce fatigue test duration.

 Use of flexure mechanisms results in a solid-state device that can be designed with flexure stress states well below flexure material endurance limits.
 Avoiding the use of rotary bearings also provides the benefits of friction-less, low-noise, and lubrication free operation.
 Especially in very short stroke linear travel fatigue testers, flexures may have greater endurance limits than rotary bearing alternatives.
 Learn more about how piezo actuators work on DSM's Piezo Actuator Basics page.